-Jessica Lee Gonzales is currently in her 14th year of teaching in Leander ISD.
+Jessica Lee Gonzales is currently in her 15th year of teaching in Leander ISD.
 She had the privilege of opening Four Points Middle School in 2010 after teaching for 6 years at Cedar Park Middle School.
 Under her direction, bands at Four Points have consistently received superior ratings at the UIL Concert & Sight Reading Contest and at various state festivals.
-In addition to conducting the Wind Ensemble, Mrs. Gonzales teaches beginning flute, clarinet, euphonium and tuba.
+In addition to conducting the Wind Ensemble, Mrs. Gonzales teaches beginning flute, oboe, bassoon, euphonium and tuba.

 Mrs. Gonzales graduated from the University of Texas at Austin with honors, where she was a member of the Wind Ensemble, Symphony Orchestra, Longhorn Band, and a member of the flute studio of Karl F. Kraber.
 Her professional affiliations include Sigma Alpha Iota, Texas Bandmasters Association, and Texas Music Educator’s Association.
 She also enjoys serving as an adjudicator and clinician in the Austin area, as well as around the state of Texas.

 When outside the band hall at Four Points, Mrs. Gonzales loves spending time with her husband, Damian, and sons Jason and Trey as well as her “fur babies” Rocco and Chula.
 Her greatest privilege and reward in teaching is to inspire students to make and appreciate music for the rest of their lives.